ethanfurman/aenum/aenum/doc/aenum.rst

 ``MultiValue``

-Flag to Enum constructor specifying that each item of tuple value is a separate value for that member; the first tuple item is the canonical one (py3 only).
+Flag to Enum constructor specifying that each item of tuple value is a separate value for that member; the first tuple item is the canonical one.

 ``NoAlias``

-Flag to Enum Constructor specifying that duplicate valued members are distinct and not aliases; by-value lookups are disabled (py3 only).
+Flag to Enum Constructor specifying that duplicate valued members are distinct and not aliases; by-value lookups are disabled.

 ``Unique``

-Flag to Enum constructor specifying that duplicate valued members are not allowed (py3 only).
+Flag to Enum constructor specifying that duplicate valued members are not allowed.

 .. note::
-    the flags are inherited by the enumeration's subclasses
+    The flags are inherited by the enumeration's subclasses.
+To use them in Python 2 assign to ``_settings_`` in the class body.

 ``IntEnum``